 After getting a nipple tattoo, you need to keep the area as clean and dry as possible while you heal.
 While you can go to work, you may want to avoid aerobic activity or any exercise that would cause excessive movement of your breast tissue.

 For some people, it may be recommended to wear or avoid certain types of bras during the recovery process.
 Most complications from tattoos develop from taking improper care of it.
-The area covered in dead skin that later flakes off as you heal.
+The area

 For 3 to 5 days, you’ll need to avoid getting your tattoo wet.
 Once five days have passed, you can usually resume normal activities.